-When undermined, there is a relatively rapid downwards displacement of the groundwater system.
+When undermined, there is a relatively rapid downwards displacement of the groundwater system as hydraulic conductivity increases.
 This displacement offsets the shallow water table and inevitably leads to a redirection of groundwater flow from unsubsided strata to subsided strata.
 The process is complicated by topography, geology, timing (rate of mining), crack propagation and numerous other factors but it invariably results in permanent change to swamp hydrology and potentially permanent re-direction of surface runoff.